awaemmanuel/mt-dnn/README.md

 <details>
 <summary><strong><em>Python >= 3.6 pre-requisite</em></strong></summary>

-Python >= 3.6 - Reference to download and install : https://www.python.org/downloads/release/python-360/
+Python >= 3.6 is needed for this package.
+Please find reference to download and install [here](https://www.python.org/downloads/release/python-360/)

 </details>

 A setup.py file is provided in order to package and simplify the installation of this repository as a python module for extensibility.
+It installs the required libraries needed and `mt-dnn` sources.

 1. **INTERNAL DEPENDENCY DIRECTLY FROM THIS REPO:** To install the package from this repository, please run the command below (from directory root)